Police Control Room Operator

 If successful at shortlisting, you will be invited to our selection day.

-At the session you will undertake a Typing exercise & Role Play (Multitasking skills).
+At the session you will undertake a typing exercise, Intermediate computer quiz and role plays.
 Further details will be shared for those candidates invited to attend following shortlisting.

 As a disability confident employer, reasonable adjustments will be considered for those candidates who require adjustments to undertake the selection days.